Automattic/newspack-migration-tools/README.md

 The repository contains a set of WP commands to migrate different data to WordPress, and helper classes that can be used to develop your own migrators.
 You can use the code from WP_CLI or from just browser WordPress.
 Think of this as a library that you can build from.

+## Requirements
+* WordPress
-Minimum PHP version required is 8.1.
+* Minimum PHP version required is 8.1.
+* If you use the JsonIterator class, you must have `jq` installed on your system.
+See [download instructions](https://jqlang.github.io/jq/download/).

-### Documentation for Individual Migrators
+## Documentation for Individual Migrators

 * Attachments (todo)
 * [Newspaper Theme](./docs/newspaper-theme.md)